jhumelsine/jhumelsine.github.io/_posts/2024-09-25-prompt-engineering-patterns1.md

 * You've each changed how we view the universe.
 Do you have any thoughts on how our view of the universe might change again?

 ## Adding New Information to the LLM
-The LLM hasn’t been trained with all knowledge.
+The LLM isn't trained with all possible knowledge.
 Some LLMs are domain specific, such as those that assist with programming.

 What if you want to leverage the LLM/GenAI in a domain in which it has not been trained?
-If your domain content is not too large, then include it prompt.
+If your domain content is not too large, then include it in the prompt.

-__NOTE:__ In general, do not add any personal or proprietary information you wouldn't share freely with the world.
+__NOTE:__ In general, do not add any personal or proprietary information in the prompt that you wouldn't share freely with the world.

 ### Email Style Options
 Let’s say that you want the LLM/GenAI to provide different options for an email you wish to send.